Lowity/btcliveprice/README.md

 # btcliveprice
-See the live btc Price.
+See the live Price of Bitcoin